 The only all-female teams, Team Nightshade and Team Dutch Robot Girls, didn’t survive long enough to receive an introductory video- as a result, the show didn’t even mention their names.
 (Both teams are listed on the fan-made Robot Wars Wikia, while Team Nightshade also featured in their university newspaper.

 To me, the team portrayals currently shown probably don’t encourage women who are interested in robotics, especially adult women.
 They instead send a message that robotics still leaves little room for women except as moral or organisational support to the men.

 However, this story may be different for the younger competitors; so far, the greatest degree of female input has come from first-time entrants, rather than established teams.
 Expulsion, built by sixth-form college students, was captained and driven by 17-year-old Georgina.
 Team Cherub was run by 12-year-old twins, captain Sarah and weapon operator Rosie, after the defeat of previous family robot Gabriel.
 However, the female representation crown went to Glitterbomb, designed and researched by 9-year-old April, then built by her engineer father.

 So Robot Wars looks like it is successfully interesting a younger generation, and may be doing so more equally.
-However, it already did this previously, given that some of the late-teenage and early-twenties roboteers said they’d developed their interest in engineering or specifically robotics from the original show.
+However, it already did so previously, as some of the late-teenage and early-twenties roboteers said they’d developed their interest in engineering or specifically robotics from the original show.
 18-year-old Michael from Eruption watched the original show as a four-year-old, while 20-year-old Ellis from Pulsar taught himself engineering as a result of his interest.
 Also, the live events have a predominately family audience.
 This suggests the social goals set out in the rebooted show haven’t had much influence- they haven’t surpassed the original show which didn’t have any such goals.